hiimvikash/reactjs/README.md

 # 15. Redux-toolkit

-### What is Redux ?
+## What is Redux ?

 **A Predictable State Container for JS Apps.**

-![image](https://github.com/hiimvikash/react/assets/71629248/08701749-5c08-43ce-8467-f936c538118b)
+Certainly!
+Let's break down the concept into simple points:

+- **Predictable:** Redux provides a predictable state management pattern.
 In redux, a pattern is enforced to ensure all state transitions are explicit and can be tracked.

-Here's a breakdown in easy language:

-1. Explicit State Transitions: In Redux, any change to the application's state must be done explicitly through actions.
+  - Explicit State Transitions: In Redux, any change to the application's state must be done explicitly through actions.
 These actions are simple JavaScript objects that describe what happened in the application (like a user clicking a button or fetching data from a server).

-1. Tracking State Changes: Since all changes to the state are made through actions, Redux provides a clear history of how the state has changed over time.
+  - Tracking State Changes: Since all changes to the state are made through actions, Redux provides a clear history of how the state has changed over time.
 This makes it easier to debug and understand how your application's data evolves in response to user interactions or other events.

-1. Immutable State Updates: Redux encourages immutability, which means that you should never directly modify the existing state.
+  - Immutable State Updates: Redux encourages immutability, which means that you should never directly modify the existing state.
 Instead, you create a new state object every time something changes, based on the previous state and the action that occurred.
 This ensures that the state remains predictable and easy to manage.

   Overall, Redux's pattern of explicit state transitions and tracking ensures that your application's state changes are well-defined, traceable, and manageable.
 It promotes a structured approach to managing state, which leads to more predictable behavior and easier debugging in large-scale applications.

+- **State Container:** Redux acts as a central container for storing and managing the state of an application.
+Instead of scattering state management logic throughout the application components, Redux provides a single source of truth for the state, prevents props drilling in react.

+- **JavaScript Apps:** Redux is not tightly bound with react only, it's an independent state management library designed for JavaScript applications.
+It can be used with various JavaScript frameworks and libraries, such as React, Angular, or Vue.js, to manage state in a consistent and efficient manner.

+- Actions and Reducers:
+Redux uses actions and reducers to manage state changes.
+Actions are plain JavaScript objects that describe what happened in the application, while reducers are functions that specify how the application's state changes in response to actions.

+- Immutable Updates:
+Redux promotes immutable updates to the state.
+Instead of directly modifying the existing state, reducers create a new copy of the state with the desired changes applied.
+This ensures that the state remains predictable and does not get mutated unintentionally.

+## Redux Architecture
+![image](https://github.com/hiimvikash/react/assets/71629248/08701749-5c08-43ce-8467-f936c538118b)

-### What is Redux-toolkit ?
+## What is Redux-toolkit ?

 Redux is great, but it does have a few shortcomings